5 Nights 6 Days in the Blue Heaven – The Andaman Islands

 Inter Island Transfers

-There are Govt as well as private ferries that operate at scheduled timings for inter island transfers.
+There are Govt as well as private ferries that operate at scheduled timings for inter island transfers in Andaman.
 You can book govt ferries with the help of the hotel as no online system is available yet.
 Both private ferry operators Makruzz and Green Ocean have online booking system, but are a bit expensive when compared to the Govt ferry prices.

 Travelling around inside the islands